|

 If you are new to Cloches and Lavender, welcome and I hope you will enjoy this tutorial on making a French mirror.
 Incidentally, you may remember me saying when we downsized and built this house I was going to add more French touches.

 After a few years of my struggles with MS, which I don’t like to discuss here much anymore.
-Also having a new biologic things I am improving to a point where I’m back to blogging more often and I feel more creative.
+Also having new biologic things I am improving to a point where I’m back to blogging more often and I feel more creative.

 So, our foyer was the spot I knew a French mirror would be beautiful.
 What I didn’t realize at the time is finding one is going to be a challenge.
 French mirrors in the style I am dreaming of are expensive.